Arabella Advisors

-Arabella Advisors is a Washington, D.C.-based for-profit consulting company that advises left-leaning donors and nonprofits about where to give money and serves as the hub of a politically liberal "dark money" network.
-It was founded by former Clinton administration appointee Eric Kessler.
-The Arabella network spent nearly $1.2 billion in 2020.
+Arabella Advisors was a Washington, D.C.–based limited liability corporation that advised left-leaning donors and nonprofits about where to give money and managed several dark money groups supportive of the Democratic Party and the progressive movement.
+It was founded in 2005 by former Clinton administration appointee Eric Kessler.
+Between Arabella's founding in 2005 and 2021, Arabella raised $6.5 billion, the vast majority of which flowed to policy and litigation groups on the left.

-Organizations incubated by and affiliated with Arabella Advisors include the Sixteen Thirty Fund, the New Venture Fund, the Hopewell Fund, and the Windward Fund.
+Organizations incubated by and affiliated with Arabella Advisors include the Sixteen Thirty Fund, the New Venture Fund, the Hopewell Fund, the Windward Fund, the North Fund, and the Telescope Fund.
 These groups have been active in various efforts to oppose the Trump administration and to organize opposition to numerous Republican politicians and policies.